magahr/Hack_REACT_CRUD_AWS/my-app/README _MIO.md

 git commit -m "04-11-2024.
 Iwaching the 42 video, i updating the form.
 I going by 0:48 min." git commit -m "04-11-2024.
 Iwaching the 42 video, i updating the form.
-I going by 0:48 git commit -m "05-11-2024 Updating proyect in fospuca"
+I going by 0:48 git commit -m "05-11-2024 Updating proyect in fospuca" git commit -m "05-11-2024 Updating proyect in fospuca.
+I create and tested Update and Creating button.
+I have to control the size of the field."